vennbury/lessons/python/basics/basics/primitives.md

 ### A Quick Note on the Next Set of Videos

-All of the following videos are from the [Corey Schafer's](https://www.youtube.com/@coreyms) Python Basics [playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7).
-In this lesson, we're going to watch his Python Tutorial for Beginners 2-8, as well as some other videos.
+The videos you will be presented with in this unit are videos from Corey Schafer's [Python Basics playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7), specifically the Python Tutorial for Beginners 2-8, as well as some other videos.
 You simply need to follow links below and - <b>importantly!</b> - code along with Corey.
 We cannot stress enough how important it is that you start developing the muscle memory now.
 <br><br>

 ### Strings